-- HC-1.3.1 The Board must meet sufficiently often to enable it to discharge its responsibilities effectively, taking into account the licensee's scale and complexity. - HC-1.3.2 The CBB expects that the scale and complexity of most licensees will require meetings to be held at least quarterly.
-For the largest, most complex licensees, more frequent Board meetings may be more appropriate. - Board rules must require members to step down if they are not actively participating in Board meetings. - HC-1.3.4 The CBB expects Board members who fail to attend at least three-quarters of all Board meetings in any twelve-month period to step down, unless the Board is able to satisfy the CBB that there are valid reasons for the Director concerned to remain a Board member. - HC-1.3.5 At least half the Board meetings of Bahraini investment firm licensees in any twelve-month period must be held in the Kingdom of Bahrain. - The Board must be supplied in a timely manner with information in a form and of a quality appropriate to enable it to discharge its duties.
+The Board must meet sufficiently often to enable it to discharge its responsibilities effectively, taking into account the licensee's scale and complexity.

+HC-1.3.2 The CBB expects that the scale and complexity of most licensees will require meetings to be held at least quarterly.
+For the largest, most complex licensees, more frequent Board meetings may be more appropriate.

+HC-1.3.3 Board rules must require members to step down if they are not actively participating in Board meetings.

+HC-1.3.4 The CBB expects Board members who fail to attend at least three-quarters of all Board meetings in any twelve-month period to step down, unless the Board is able to satisfy the CBB that there are valid reasons for the Director concerned to remain a Board member.

+At least half the Board meetings of Bahraini investment firm licensees in any twelve-month period must be held in the Kingdom of Bahrain.

+The Board must be supplied in a timely manner with information in a form and of a quality appropriate to enable it to discharge its duties.
 The Board must also maintain adequate records of its meetings, such that key decisions and how they are arrived at can be traced.

-7 Central Bank of Bahrain Volume 4: Central Bank of Bahrain Rulebook Investment Business
+Sum.
+Central Bank of Bahrain Volume 4: Rulebook Investment Business